ItsNadeem/AngularDemoAPP/README.md

 # DemoAngularAppUsingGithubApi

-This project was generated with [Angular CLI].
+This project is generated using Angular CLI.

-Check if you have Node.js installed, run this command in your terminal: node -v
+Check if you have Node.js installed: node -v

-Check if you you have npm installed you can run this command in your terminal: npm -v
+Check if you you have npm installed: npm -v

-Install Node.js

-npm install npm@latest -g

 git clone https://github.com/ItsNadeem/AngularDemoAPP.git